And after all those centuries, Mom, why do you still worship the boys?

 I don’t see much of them.
 I live where people live now

-lifelike, their ideas like crabapples.
+life like, their ideas like crabapples.

 I look at my yard like I’m a real sort of person.